Analytic properties of approximate lattices: Analytic properties of approximate lattices via induction

 The remainder of this subsection is devoted to the proof of Theorem \ref{TInductionModel}.
 The main ingredient in the proof is the following theorem established by Narutaka Ozawa in his work on Property (TTT): \begin{theorem}[{Ozawa, \cite[Thm.
 C]{Oz11}}] Let $G$ be a lcsc group acting measure-preservingly on a standard probability space $(Y, m)$.
-Let $C \geq 1$ and let $\ell: Y \times G \to \R_{\geq 0}$ be a measurable functions such that for almost all $(x,g_1, g_2) \in Y \times G \times G$,
+Let $\ell: Y \times G \to \R_{\geq 0}$ be a measurable function such that for almost all $(x,g_1, g_2) \in Y \times G \times G$,

 Assume that there exists $D > 0$ such that for almost all $g \in G$

 Then there exists $\phi \in L^1(Y, m)$ with $\phi \geq 0$ such that for almost all $(g,x) \in G \times Y$,

 \end{theorem} We now return to the situation of Theorem \ref{TInductionModel}.
 Concerning the cut-and-project scheme $(G, H, \Gamma)$ we use freely the notations introduced in Remark \ref{ModelSetConventions}.
 In particular we abbreviate $Y := (G \times H)/\Gamma$ and choose a bounded Borel section $s: Y \to G \times H$ as in the remark.
 We fix the section $s$ for the rest of this subsection and denote by $\beta = \beta_s$ the associated cocycle.